bbauska/Coursera-Bootstrap/readme.md

 all the way up to the extra-large screen sizes.

 And so that is the use of the offset class.
-So now that we have made the changes, let\'s save the changes and then go and take a look at our web page in the browser.
+So now that we have made the changes, let&apos;s save the changes and then go and take a look at our web page in the browser.

 Going back to that browser, you now see how the header is as before, but